Dhairya Dand: Awards and exhibits

 Dand was named in the Forbes magazine's 30 under 30 list in 2016 and 2015.
 In 2015 Future of StoryTelling named him as a fellow.
 Dand was one of Elle magazine's 20 names to know and Vogue's Cool People list.
 In 2014 Wired UK named him as an Innovation fellow.
 INK Talks named him as an INK Fellow.
-Dand's work was selected by the Smithsonian as one of the 20 designs for the People's Choice Design Award.
+Dand's work was selected by the Smithsonian as one of finalist for the National Design Award.
 In 2013, Dand was one of the Boston Globe's Top 25 Innovators.

 He has presented at W3C's Annual Summit, Tencent's WE Summit, Tokyo Designers Week, Wired UK Innovation Conference, INK Talks, TEDx events including TEDxHamburg and TEDxBerlin, the ICA and the MIT Media Lab.

 Dand's work has been exhibited at the prestigious Victoria and Albert Museum (V&A) in London, MIT Museum in Cambridge, Singapore Arts House and at international conferences including UIST St Andrews, CHI Paris, and in TEI Barcelona.